guettli/git-tips/README.md

 I use `meld` for solving conflicts.

-Be sure to that this option first:
+Be sure to set this option first:

 ```sh
 git config --global mergetool.meld.useAutoMerge true